The William Webb Wagg investigation (8)

 Work and economy: Agriculture and changing industry

 Agriculture formed the foundation of life across North Norfolk.
 The long-established sheep-and-corn system dominated the rural economy, with sheep grazing pasture and fertilising fields that supported grain production.
 This system sustained both local communities and coastal trade, linking inland farms to markets beyond the parish.
 Parliamentary Enclosure gradually reorganised the land, replacing open fields with enclosed holdings and formalising patterns of ownership.
 Although enclosure reshaped the physical landscape and agricultural management, it did not alter the central importance of farming.
-For families without land of their own, agricultural labour remained the most accessible and dependable form of employment, tying successive generations to the same fields and parishes.
+For families such as the Weggs, agricultural labour would have been the most likely occupation within this environment, shaped by the seasonal rhythms of cultivation, harvest, and maintenance of the land.

 At Baconsthorpe, the remains of Baconsthorpe Hall stand as a visible reminder of an earlier period when wool production underpinned local wealth and influence.
 Though its period of greatest power had long since passed, the surrounding farmland and settlement patterns continued to reflect the enduring agricultural foundation of the region’s economy.